communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 - Project details
 - Company details

 The CLA ADministrator team will get back within a week.
-If you have any questions, contact the CLA Support team.
+If you have any questions, contact the [CLA Support team](https://jira.linuxfoundation.org/servicedesk/customer/portal/4).

 Following are the CLA tasks after you Sign In to the CLA Corporate Console:

 1. CLA manager: Add a Company to a Project.
 1. CLA signatory: Sign a Corporate CLA on behalf of the company and Review and Sign a Corporate CLA by Request—this signatory has legal authority to sign documents on behalf of the company.
 1. CLA manager: Whitelist Contributors—each whitelist applies to the project for which the company has signed a Corporate CLA.

+### Contributor

+You are a _contributor_ \(developer\) if you contribute code to GitHub or Gerrit projects.
+With EasyCLA, you will follow different workflows depending on whether the project is hosted on GitHub or Gerrit, and whether you contribute on behalf of a company or yourself as an individual:

+* **GitHub company contributor**: confirm your association with a company that has a signed Corporate Contributor License Agreement.
+* **GitHub individual contributor**: sign an Individual Contributor License Agreement.
+* **Gerrit company contributor**: confirm your association with a company that has a signed Corporate Contributor License Agreement.
+* **Gerrit individual contributor**: sign an Individual Contributor License Agreement.

 ### Corporate CLA Signatory